You are here: Community » Long-Range Planning

 • Evaluates the usefulness and quality of specific services and activities

-• Assists in preparing for change
+• Assists in preparing for change, including dropping old services or adding new ones

 • Establishes priorities for the allocation of resources